-This year, OCBC and POSB have each launched a STI ETF monthly investment plan.
+This year, OCBC and POSB have each launched an STI ETF monthly investment plan.
 POEMS have the equivalent Share Builder Plan eons ago.
-I think the financial industry is finally moving in the right directions.
+I think the financial industry is finally moving in the right direction.
 It is hard to beat the market index and many fund managers have failed.
-It is hence better to create index funds and related-products to the retail investors.
+It is hence better to create index funds and related products to the retail investors.
 It would be a much better deal.

 These plans are largely similar except for one factor that distinguishes POEMS Share Builder Plan from the rest…